 How to find FHA loan limits for your area

 To help you find the limit for any county or state, Bankrate has compiled the limits for every county in the nation here.
 HUD also has an online search tool to help you find FHA loan limits.
 You can search by county or state.

 Factors affecting FHA limits in 2021

 The hike in limits is due to swelling home prices.
-In the third quarter of 2020, existing single-family home prices rose 13 percent to $309,300 from a year earlier, according to data from the National Association of Realtors (NAR).
+In the third quarter of 2020, existing single-family home prices rose 12 percent to $313,500 from a year earlier, according to data from the National Association of Realtors (NAR).

 HERA rules state that the FHA must set floor and ceiling loan limits based on the loan limit set by conventional mortgages backed by Fannie Mae and Freddie Mac.
-In 2021, the national conforming loan limits for Fannie Mae and Freddie Mac will tick up to $548,250, making FHA’s floor limits 65 percent of their conforming-loan counterparts.
+In 2021, the national conforming loan limits for Fannie Mae and Freddie Mac ticked up to $548,250, making FHA’s floor limits 65 percent of their conforming-loan counterparts.

-Within this list are the five most expensive housing markets, according to NAR Q3 data.
-These include the San Jose, Calif. metro area (median existing single-family price was $1.4 million); the San Francisco metro area ($1.125 million); the Anaheim, Calif. metro area ($910,000); the Honolulu metro area ($866,200); and the San Diego metro area, ($729,000).
+The majority of housing markets with high FHA ceilings are concentrated in the San Francisco-Oakland-Berkeley; Washington-Arlington-Alexandria; and New York-Newark-Jersey City metro areas.
+Within these areas are the five most expensive markets, according to NAR Q3 2020 data: San Jose (median existing single-family price of $1.4 million); San Francisco ($1.125 million); Anaheim ($910,000); Honolulu ($866,200); and San Diego ($729,000).